Key takeaways

 Three routing patterns that work

-• A human edits the final
+• A person edits the final

 Common mistakes